 - Curriculum Vitae

 The Texas Child Study Center strongly values diversity and believes in creating an equitable, hospitable, appreciative, safe, and inclusive environment for all staff, trainees, and families.
 TCSC welcomes applicants from diverse backgrounds and believes that a diverse training environment contributes to the overall quality of the program.
 Applicants who are bilingual in English and Spanish are encouraged to apply.
 TCSC provides equal opportunity to all prospective applicants and does not discriminate because of a person’s race, color, sexual orientation, religion, sex, national origin, age, disability, or any other factor that is irrelevant to success as a psychology intern.
-The University of Texas is the employer for this position and is an Affirmative Action/Equal Opportunity Employer.
+The University of Texas at Austin Dell Medical School is the employer for this position and is an Affirmative Action/Equal Opportunity Employer.

 About the Texas Child Study Center